Mean-field model for a mixture of biaxial nematogens and dipolar nanoparticles: Conclusions

 Systems with $U\ne0$ were analyzed and showed to exhibit a great variety of multicritical points, depending on the character of the isotropic interaction, the biaxiality degree, and the strength of the anisotropic interaction between objects of different nature.
 The main effect of attractive isotropic interactions is to enlarge the low-temperature coexistence region between the nematic and the isotropic phases.

 Comparison between the full phase diagrams predicted by the present treatment and experimentally obtained phase diagrams would require determining the relation between our parameter $B$ and the concentrations of both nanoparticles and ion impurities in the solution; see e.g. Ref. \cite{Shoarinejad2021}.
 Future work should include the effect of coupling between nanoparticles.
 This is required to reproduce aspects such as the coexistence of magnetic and nematic order \cite{Mertelj2013,Liu2016}.
+As we neglected interactions between dipolar nanoparticles, our results for high concentration of those particles should be subject to further checks, and were presented here for the sake of completeness.

 \onecolumngrid